4 Craft Breweries Using a Miura Brewery Boiler System

 The Gambrinus Company Breweries runs several breweries and sister companies in various parts of the country.
 After doing his research and mulling over several offers, Jaime Jurado, Director of Brewing Operations for Gambrinus Company Breweries, decided to install Miura boilers in all of the company’s breweries.

-Jurado’s focus when it comes to boilers is on performance, efficiency, and environmental impact, and Miura checks all of these boxes.
+When it comes to boilers, Jurado’s focus is on performance, efficiency, and environmental impact.
+Miura boilers check all of these boxes and more.
 At the company’s brewery in Berkeley, California, Miura’s boilers enabled the brewery to comply with the state’s strict regulations for air-quality and NOx emissions.
 When other states implement similar emission standards, the other breweries will be ahead of the curve because they use Miura boilers.

-The size of Miura’s boilers has also helped improve performance and efficiency.
-In one of the Gambrinus breweries, two Miura boilers are enough to meet “irregular needs for hot water,” as Jurado puts it.
+The size of Miura’s boilers helps the brewery improve performance and efficiency.
+In one of the Gambrinus breweries, two Miura boilers are enough to meet what Jurado explains as “irregular needs for hot water.”
 Since Miura boilers are easy to switch on and off, the brewery doesn’t always need to have both boilers running at once, improving fuel efficiency without sacrificing production.
-Jurado is also impressed with Miura’s network of sales reps and engineers who are available to help with installation, monitoring, maintenance, and any other needs that come up.

 “As far as we can determine,” says Jurado, “Miura is the most energy-efficient steam provider that we can find.”